This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Apply ice: Ice helps decrease swelling and pain.
 Ice may also help prevent tissue damage.
 Use an ice pack, or put crushed ice in a plastic bag.
 Cover it with a towel and place it on your child's arm, cast, or splint for 15 to 20 minutes every hour or as directed.

 - Limit activity: Your child will not be able to lift or move heavy objects after surgery.
-Ask your child's primary healthcare provider about the best activities for your child.
+Ask your child's healthcare provider about the best activities for your child.

 - Ask when your child can bathe: When your child is allowed to bathe, cover his cast with 2 plastic bags.
 Tape the bags to his skin to keep the water out.
 Keep the cast out of the water so it does not get wet.
 If your child does not have a cast, carefully wash his wound with soap and water.
 Dry the area and put on new, clean bandages as directed.
 Change his bandages when they get wet or dirty.